Serhdheeq/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 hello :Write a script that sets the permission to the file hello as follows chmod 753 hello :Write a script that sets the mode of the file hello to this chmod --reference=olleh hello :Write a script that sets the mode of the file hello the same as olleh’s mode
+chmod 007 hello :Write a script that sets the permission to the file hello as follows chmod 753 hello :Write a script that sets the mode of the file hello to this chmod --reference=olleh hello :Write a script that sets the mode of the file hello the same as olleh’s mode chmod ugo+x /* :Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users